karenpayneoregon/containers-csharp/readme.md

 Provides methods for creating an class instance that is immutable; meaning it cannot be changed once it is created.

-In this solution see th [following project](https://github.com/karenpayneoregon/containers-csharp/tree/master/ConsoleApp1) where code is based off Mobile friendly weekly claims application.cfc component..
+In this solution see the [following project](https://github.com/karenpayneoregon/containers-csharp/tree/master/ConsoleApp1) where code is based off Mobile friendly weekly claims application.cfc component..

 **Mutable design note getters/setters**